tremho/locale-string-tables/README.md

     The function should return the pluralized version of the word in that form, either by rule or internal lookup, or else return null.

--   If the plural rule script is not available, the `intl.PluralRules` method will be used directly to get the correct plural suffixed string from the i18n table, assuming a full or partiall implementation of Intl is available.
+-   If the plural rule script is not available, the `Intl.PluralRules` method will be used directly to get the correct plural suffixed string from the i18n table, assuming a full or partial implementation of W3C Intl is available to the system.

+-   if the stringId has no singular entry in the table, then an empty string will be returned.

 -   If none of these support features are available, all requests will return a string "%$<NO PLURALS lang >$%" (where _lang_ is the language requested).